 Mean score of companies in the Paper Products industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Mountain Hardwear, Inc.'s score of 17 is higher than 53% of the industry.
+Mountain Hardwear, Inc.'s score of 12 is lower than 61% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 Mountain Hardwear, Inc., headquartered in the US, currently does not have specific carbon emissions data available for the most recent year.
 The company is a current subsidiary of Columbia Sportswear Company, which may influence its climate commitments and emissions reporting.
 As of now, Mountain Hardwear has not publicly outlined any specific reduction targets or initiatives related to carbon emissions.
 The absence of documented reduction targets suggests that the company may be in the early stages of developing a comprehensive climate strategy.
 Emissions data and performance metrics may be inherited from Columbia Sportswear Company, which operates at a cascade level of 1.
 This relationship could provide insights into broader corporate sustainability efforts, although specific figures and targets for Mountain Hardwear remain unspecified.
 In summary, while Mountain Hardwear, Inc. is part of a larger corporate family with potential access to climate initiatives, it currently lacks detailed emissions data and defined reduction commitments.